-Riot Revises $200 Million Coinbase Loan, Switches to Fixed Rate
+Riot Converts $200 Million Coinbase Loan to Fixed Rate, Extends Maturity

 Summary

-- Riot converted its $200 million loan with Coinbase from a floating rate to a fixed rate and extended the maturity by 364 days.
+- Riot converted its $200 million loan from Coinbase from a floating rate to a fixed rate and extended the maturity.

-- The collateral will remain Bitcoin, USDC and cash held in Coinbase Custody, but the company's ability to withstand further price declines is limited by a drop in BTC holdings and LTV triggers.
+- The collateral will remain Bitcoin, USDC and cash held in Coinbase Custody, but its ability to respond to further price declines is limited because of shrinking BTC holdings and LTV triggers.

-- Riot is also pursuing a strategy to shift its business toward AI and HPC infrastructure, with the future path of BTC prices and financial stability seen as key variables.
+- As Riot also pursues a shift toward AI and HPC infrastructure, future BTC prices and financial stability are key variables.

 Forecast Trend Report by Period